rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 2. Click **Products > Cloud Office**.
 3. Click on your domain.
 The Directory Sync installers are located in the right column.

-Administrators who log in to the Cloud Office control panel with Super Admin permission can use the following steps:
+Administrators who log in to the Cloud Office Control Panel with Super Admin permission can use the following steps:

 1. While on the home page, click **Domains**.